And how investing in a good consultant experience will save your staffing firm in the long term

 And the effect measured in wages is only the beginning.
 “Nearly half of US professionals would entirely rule out taking a job with a company” whose brand they associate with a negative experience, according to the report.
 “No matter what pay raise they were offered.”

-When it comes to staffing firms, your reputation is built by how your candidates and consultants respond to your brand and talk about your company inside and outside of the workplace.
+When it comes to staffing firms, your reputation is built on how your candidates and consultants respond to your brand and talk about your company inside and outside of the workplace.
 In other words, your brand is your consultant experience.
 That’s why a good consultant experience matters so much.

 So how do you create a good reputation in the marketplace?
 First, create a good consultant experience in the workplace.